From the Shorter Catechism:

 WORSHIP SERVICE TIMES AND LOCATIONS

-After almost six months of suspending in-person Sunday morning activities with the exception of Worship, we are excited to announce the resumption of both infant and toddler nurseries beginning September 20th (both services), and the resumption of all Sunday morning activities beginning October 4th.
-Both morning Worship services will be maintained, with a shift in start time of both services to accommodate Sunday School (for all ages) and fellowship time.
+After almost six months of suspending in-person Sunday morning activities with the exception of Worship, we were excited to announce the resumption of both infant and toddler nurseries beginning September 20th (both services), and the resumption of all Sunday morning activities beginning October 4th.
+Only the Worship 2 service will be maintained until further advised, with a shift in start time of both services to accommodate Sunday School (for all ages) and fellowship time.
 Children’s Church will also be offered during the 11 AM service.

 1000-1045 Sunday School